jetbrains-academy/CppBasics/WarmUp/MovingOn/DrawALine/task.md

 ```

 Notice the new `const` keyword.
-It allows you to define an immutable variable, whose value cannot be reassigned.
+It allows you to define an immutable variable whose value cannot be reassigned.

 Also, note that to compare the object's position with the border,
 you also need to take into account the radius of the circle!